How Warming Winters Are Affecting Everything

 Deer ticks transmit several diseases, including Lyme, which has grown from a few hundred cases in Maine more than a decade ago to a high last year of more than 2,100.
 Cases of another tick-borne disease, anaplasmosis, have also surged in the state to more than 680, up from just single cases in the early 2000s.

-Deer ticks first appeared in southern Maine in the mid 1980s, but researchers at the Maine Medical Center Lyme and Vector-Borne Disease Laboratory say their range now extends to the northern reaches of the state.
+Deer ticks first appeared in southern Maine in the mid-1980s, but researchers at the Maine Medical Center Research Institute's Lyme and Vector-Borne Disease Laboratory say their range now extends to the northern reaches of the state.

-"It's still colder than the southern tier," staff scientist Dr. Susan Elias says.
+"It's still colder than the southern tier," staff scientist Susan Elias says.
 "But it has been warming relatively faster.
 And so that's going to be helpful to ticks."

 Vector ecologist Chuck Lubelczyk says warmer winters also help create a more hospitable climate for other species and the diseases they carry.
 The lone star tick has already been found in Maine, dropped by migratory birds from the south.
 Historically, it hasn't been able to survive the winter, but that's changing.

-"This tick is slowly moving its way up the eastern seaboard," Lubelczyk says, and is now established in southeastern Massachusetts.
-"If it does arrive and get established in Maine," he says, it will be "a game changer, because it is highly aggressive."
+"This tick is slowly moving its way up the Eastern Seaboard," Lubelczyk says, and is now established in southeastern Massachusetts.
+"If it does arrive and gets established in Maine," he says, it will be "a game-changer, because it is highly aggressive."

 MIDWEST

-Despite the occasional Polar Vortex that can send temperatures plunging well below zero, generally warmer Midwest winters have implications from agriculture to recreation.
+Despite the occasional polar vortex that can send temperatures plunging well below zero, generally warmer Midwest winters have implications from agriculture to recreation.

-"We talk about this all the time," says Dennis Todey, director of the U.S. Department of Agriculture's Midwest Climate Hub in Ames, Iowa.
+"We talk about this all the time," says Dennis Todey, director of the U.S. Department of Agriculture's Midwest Climate Hub, in Ames, Iowa.

 Freezing stops the microbes in soil from breaking down organic matter.
-Todey says that contributes to the quality of Iowa's dark, rich cropland.
-Soils father south, where it's warmer, lose organic matter because the bacteria, fungi and other critters keep munching through it all winter long.
+Todey says that this contributes to the quality of Iowa's dark, rich cropland.
+Soils father south, where it's warmer, lose organic matter because bacteria, fungi and other critters keep munching through it all winter long.

 Todey says another problem is when the temperature warms after a hard frost and then rain falls onto frozen ground.
 That's bad because it can cause soil to wash away.